Last Updated on January 14, 2022 by Grow with Bovees

 With a pygmy date palm tree, you have to choose the container wisely, because the plant is heavy at the top, and features a thick trunk.

-Some good choices for pygmy date plant containers include ones made of glass or ceramic.
+Some good choices for pygmy date plant containers include ones made of terracotta, clay or ceramic.
 If you’re planting pygmy date trees outdoors, note that once established, the plant can’t be moved, so plant in a permanent shaded, yet well-lit area.

 Watering Pygmy Date Plants